-At Portland Providence Cancer Center, a Palliative Care Office is staffed and empowered to provide relief from the pain and stress the goes with being cast in the part of a person with a serious illness.
+At Portland Providence Cancer Center, The Palliative Care Office is staffed to provide relief from the pain and stress that accompanies being cast in the part of a person with cancer.

-Palliative Care, unlike Hospice Care, encourages continuing treatment of disease causes and Symptoms, while continuing to offering reduced stress, comfort and relief from pain.
+Palliative Care, unlike Hospice Care, encourages continuing treatment of causes and symptoms, while attempting to offer reduced stress, comfort and relief from pain.

-I was referred to Palliative Care by my oncological care team on June 10th, and entered another of period of Change Still_Happening_Too _Fast.
+I was referred to Palliative Care by my oncologist on June 10th, and encountered more Change Happening Too Fast.

-If you will, please let yourself accept “Calm”.
+If you will, please let yourself accept Calmness.
 Remember that excellent design is a “stress-reducing human survival skill” that has served stressed-out humans through the ages.
 You are noticing this now because you need it for your healing.
-Keep in mind that although your “stressed-out” state makes it hard for you to accept Palliative Care.
-The young professionals on your Palliative Care team are here for you.
+Keep in mind that although your “stressed-out” state makes it hard for you to accept Palliative Care, the young professionals on your Home Health team are here for you.
 “Try to embrace all of the gifts that they bring — even though some of them will be hard for you to accept, because accepting these gifts will require accepting unwanted changes and side-effects of treatment.

-The most difficult challenges that Eddy and I needed to learn to manage during the first three week of palliative care included
+Specifically, the most difficult challenges that Eddy and I needed to learn to manage during the first three weeks of home health care included:

-- Motor Nerve impairment at left arm and left leg and corresponding knee and hip joints, which suffer from loss of strength together with surrounding muscles,
+- Motor Nerve impairment of my left arm, leg and corresponding knee and hip joints, which suffer from loss of strength in surrounding muscles,